Yellow-throated euphonia: Taxonomy

+The yellow-throated euphonia was formally described in 1838 by the French naturalist Charles Lucien Bonaparte based on a specimen that had probably been collected in Guatamala.
+He introduced the current the binomial name Euphonia hirundinacea.
+The specific epithet is Modern Latin meaning "swallow like".

 The yellow-throated euphonia is one of 27 species of the genus Euphonia, which includes arboreal passerines restricted to the Neotropics.
 Euphoniinae are characterized by the absence of a gizzard associated with a highly specialized frugivorous diet and the construction of domed globe-shaped nests with a side entrance.
 Euphonias exhibit sexual dimorphism where males are dark iridescent blue in their upperparts and yellow on their ventral side, and females are typically olive-colored above and either yellow or gray below.
 The genus Euphonia is paraphyletic with Chlorophonia nested in it and was traditionally considered part of Thraupinae, however recent phylogenetic analysis using mitochondrial DNA demonstrated that Euphonia and Chlorophonia formed a monophyletic group distinct from the rest of the Thraupinae, which agrees with morphological and behavioral differences between Euphonia and Chlorophonia and the Tanagers.
 Later molecular studies identified that euphonias belonged to the Fringillidae and specifically can be placed as sister to the Carduelinae'.
 The presence of an entirely South American clade within the Fringillidae, which are extant primarily in the Old World, suggests that the early family history of finches underwent significant intercontinental dispersals, with euphonias adapting to a different ecological niche in the Neotropics.

 Two subspecies are recognized, the nominate subspecies Euphonia hirundinacea hirundinacea and Euphonia hirundinacea gnatho'.
 Euphonia hirundinacea gnatho differs from nominate subspecies in having a larger, more swollen bill, a more bottle-green and "less bluish" gloss of the upper parts in the male, and more yellowish underparts in the female.